cwesterfield/K8s-for-the-absolute-beginner/Notes/Ch5 concepts.md

   > Don't update all pods at once

+The number of pods that can be unavailable during a rolling update is controlled by the maxUnavailable parameter in the Deployment or StatefulSet configuration.
+The default value for maxUnavailable is 25%.
+This means that by default, during a rolling update, Kubernetes will ensure that at most 25% of the desired number of pods are unavailable at any given time.

 **Deployment**

 A kind of k8s that allows rollbacks, scale changes and pause and resume of changes